Ultimate Guide to Repairing Stucco: Tips from 3 Ropes in St. George

 - 4 min read

-Stucco exteriors are a top choice for homeowners in St. George, UT, thanks to their durability and timeless aesthetic appeal.
-Yet, over time, damaged stucco can emerge from weather exposure, foundation settling, or moisture intrusion.
-At 3 Ropes Painting, we’re experts in stucco repair and exterior painting, helping you maintain your home’s beauty and value.
-This guide walks you through the step-by-step process to fix new stucco or old, ensuring lasting protection against the elements.
+Stucco is a top choice for St. George, UT homeowners because it’s durable and looks great.
+But over time, stucco can be damaged from weather exposure, foundation settling or moisture intrusion.
+At 3 Ropes Painting we’re stucco repair and exterior painting experts to help you keep your home looking and valued.
+This guide will walk you through the step by step process to fix new stucco or old stucco to ensure lasting protection from the elements.

 Understanding Stucco Damage

-Most stucco issues stem from moisture penetration.
-Water sneaking in from the top—especially around parapets—can lead to cracks, structural weakening, and efflorescence.
+Most stucco issues come from moisture penetration.
+Water getting in from the top – especially around parapets – can cause cracks, structural weakening and efflorescence.

 What is Efflorescence?

 Efflorescence happens when water pulls soluble salts from the Portland cement in stucco to the surface.
-As it evaporates, it leaves white, chalky stains.
-Left unchecked, this weakens the stucco mix, causing hairline cracks or worse.
+As it evaporates it leaves white, chalky stains.
+If left unchecked it weakens the stucco mix and causes hairline cracks or worse.

 Importance of Proper Sealing

-Sealing the top of your stucco wall is critical to block water.
-Installing flashing or a weep screed diverts moisture away, preventing damage to other areas.
+Sealing the top of your stucco wall is key to blocking water.
+Installing flashing or a weep screed diverts moisture away and prevents damage to other areas.
 This simple step can save your whole house from costly repairs.

 Step-by-Step Stucco Repair Process